mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md).

 This setting takes priority over [Block syncing OneDrive accounts for specific organizations](use-group-policy.md#block-syncing-onedrive-accounts-for-specific-organizations).
 Don't enable both settings at the same time.

+### Allow users to contact Microsoft for feedback and support
+This setting specifies whether users can contact Microsoft through user experiences in the app.

+If you enable or do not configure this setting, users can use the experiences in the OneDrive app to contact Microsoft directly for feedback and support.

+If you disable this setting, users will be unable to contact Microsoft for support, feedback, or suggestions within the app.
+Users will still have access to help content and self-help tools.

 ### Block file downloads when users are low on disk space